Don Preston (guitarist): 1970s

-In 1970, Don Preston (as "The Gentle Giant") joined an all-star band to back Joe Cocker for a celebrated eight-week tour in March–May 1970.
-Known as Mad Dogs & Englishmen, the band was put together by Leon Russell (also starring) and Denny Cordell.
-Performances are preserved on film, DVD, CD/vinyl, and online as Mad Dogs & Englishmen.
+In 1970, Preston, appearing as "The Gentle Giant," joined an all-star band to back Joe Cocker for a celebrated eight-week tour in March to May 1970.
+Known as Mad Dogs & Englishmen, the band was put together by Leon Russell and Denny Cordell.
+Performances from the tour were released on film and on a record album.

-After Mad Dogs, Preston began touring and recording with Leon Russell's band the Shelter People.
-During that time, he contributed vocals and guitar to the album Leon Russell and the Shelter People, which included the song "Stranger In A Strange Land," co-written by Preston and Russell.
+After Mad Dogs, Preston toured and recorded with Leon Russell's band the Shelter People.
+He sang and played guitar on the album Leon Russell and the Shelter People, which included the song "Stranger in a Strange Land," co-written by Preston and Russell.

-As part of the Leon Russell and Friends ensemble, Preston also appeared in The Homewood Sessions, an unscripted and unrehearsed one-hour TV special on KCET (Los Angeles) that aired in December 1970 and was later rebroadcast on PBS (Public Broadcasting Service).
+As part of the Leon Russell and Friends ensemble, Preston also appeared in The Homewood Sessions, an unscripted and unrehearsed one-hour TV special on KCET (Los Angeles) that aired in December 1970 and was later rebroadcast on PBS.
+In 1971 he backed Russell and other musicians at George Harrison's Concert for Bangladesh at Madison Square Garden in New York City.

-In 1971, a war for independence was escalating in Bangla Desh.
-Legendary sitarist and composer Ravi Shankar joined with Beatle George Harrison in response.
-Harrison organized the groundbreaking charity concert for hunger relief, The Concert for Bangladesh, attended by more than 40,000 at Madison Square Garden in New York City on August 1, 1971.
-Besides Harrison and Shankar, stars such as Bob Dylan, Eric Clapton, Leon Russell, Ringo Starr, Billy Preston, and others donated their time and talent.
-Don Preston sang and played guitar ('58 Gibson Explorer), backing Russell and other musicians on stage.
-That concert is also preserved on film, DVD, and CD/vinyl.

-Preston continued to play with Leon Russell's Los Angeles/Tulsa-based band on tour and recordings into 1973.

-During that time, he played on albums such as Carney and Leon Live.

-Other work included playing guitar on three albums showcasing the influential Texas blues legend Freddie King, as well as later contributing to Russell's albums Stop All That Jazz and Will o' the Wisp.
+Preston continued to tour with Russell and appeared on the albums Carney, Leon Live, Stop All That Jazz and Will o' the Wisp.
+He also played on three albums by the influential Texas blues legend Freddie King.

-By 1974, he was fronting his own southern blues/rock band playing across the country and also recording a solo album on Shelter Records, Been Here All the Time.
-By 1978, Ricky Nelson recruited Preston to tour with his Stone Canyon Band.
+By 1974, he was fronting his own southern blues/rock band, playing across the country and recording a solo album, Been Here All the Time, on Shelter Records.
+In 1978, Ricky Nelson took Preston on tour with his Stone Canyon Band.

 1980s–1990s

-During these years, Preston played numerous sessions, concerts, and gigs as a featured, side, and solo artist in the United States, Europe, and Asia, and produced an album, Sacre Blues (DJM Records 1997), which blends the blues with elements of country and rockabilly.

-He showcased his versatility in the late 1990s, performing in the musical revue It Ain’t Nothin’ But the Blues, at the Crossroads Theater in New Brunswick, New Jersey.
-The show traced the history of "blues" music with more than three dozen songs.
-The theater company later moved to Montgomery, Alabama, for several weeks, after which, it took up residence for a year on Broadway in New York City (without Preston) where the musical received a Tony nomination.
+During these years, Preston played numerous sessions, concerts, and gigs as a featured, side, and solo artist in the United States, Europe, and Asia.
+He recorded an album, Sacre Blues (Rag Baby, 1980; DJM Records 1997), which blended the blues with elements of country and rockabilly.
+He showcased his versatility in the late 1990s, performing in the musical revue It Ain't Nothin' But the Blues at the Crossroads Theater in New Brunswick, New Jersey.
+The show traced the history of blues music with more than three dozen songs.
+The theater company later moved to Montgomery, Alabama, for several weeks, after which it played for a year on Broadway in New York City (without Preston) where the musical received a Tony nomination.